deache/nintendo-switch/README.md

 Project was deployed using firebase, [Site deployed](https://nintendo-switch-d4158.web.app/games)

 To deploy a new version just need to run next script `npm run deploy`

+## Next steps

+Project can be improved adding the following

+- test scripts for all components
+- more filters and specific data
+- navigation to other sections
+- user login
+- more detailed responsive design for tablet (landscape and portrait)
+- animations